Yanglin-Tao/JavaWebCrawler/README.md

 # JavaWebCrawler
-A multi-threaded Java web crawler project to extract data from government websites and analyze the overall trend on climate change and national security.
+A multi-threaded Java web crawler project to extract data from websites and analyze the overall trend on climate change.

 #### _Yanglin Tao & Vaidisha Mehta, Oct 29, 2023_